✔ No account fees or minimums ✔ Up to 4.20% APY

 What You Have to Tell SS about Your Assets if You Want Benefits

-Can you have a savings account on SSI or SSDI?
 There are certain assets (in this case, they’re known as resources) that must be disclosed in order to qualify for benefits through the SSI program.
+Typically, to receive benefits, one can’t own more than $2,000 as an individual or $3,000 as a couple in what the SSA deems “countable resources.”
 However, there aren’t any such limits in place for the SSDI program.

-What the value of someone’s resources is (aka their financial assets) helps determine if they are eligible for Social Security benefits.
+The value of someone’s resources (aka their financial assets) can help determine if they are eligible for Social Security benefits.
 If a recipient has more resources than allowed by the limit at the beginning of the month (when resources are counted), they won’t receive benefits for that month.
 They can be eligible again the next month if they use up or sell enough resources to fall below the limit.

 Eligible resources can include: